 If you are about to subscribe to my blog or join my Readers’ Club, comment on a blog post, fill in a ‘contact’ form, or follow me on social media (or if you have already done any of these things), you should read this notice.
 The general information about website security, links to third party websites and use of Google Analytics (‘Cookies’) applies to all visitors.

-My website was designed and is managed by The Curved House, whose registered office is Free Word Centre, 60 Farringdon Road, London EC1R 3GA.
+My website was designed by The Curved House, whose registered office is Free Word Centre, 60 Farringdon Road, London EC1R 3GA.
 They also have an office located in Berlin at Oranienburger Str 26, Berlin 10117.

 My website has an SSL Certificate.
 This activates the padlock you see as well as https protocol and allows secure connections from a web server to a browser.
-Typically, SSL is used to secure credit card transactions (although I don’t conduct sales from my website), data transfer and logins, and more recently is becoming the norm when securing browsing of social media sites.
+Typically, SSL is used to secure credit card transactions, data transfer and logins, and is becoming the norm when securing browsing of social media sites.

 Subscribing to my blog or newsletter

 By subscribing to my blog, you consent to having blog posts delivered to your email address.
 My list of blog subscribers is managed via a plugin on my website, and information is not exported to a third party provider.

-By subscribing to my newsletter, whether directly or via a third party site such as Instafreebie or Book Sweeps, you consent to receiving details of newsworthy events and incidental information, which may include but will not be limited to a free eBook, details of new releases, special offers, competitions and giveaways.
+By subscribing to my newsletter, whether directly or via a third party site such as Instafreebie or Book Sweeps, you consent to receiving details of newsworthy events and incidental information, including but not limited to a free eBook, details of new releases, special offers, competitions and giveaways.
 I do not store your Personal Information.
 Instead, my list of newsletter subscribers is managed on a third party site called MailChimp.
 Mailchimp is part of the Intuit group of companies.
 When you sign up to my newsletter, you consent that I can: